-With a yacon syrup glycemic index of 1, half the calories of sugar and a high concentration of indigestible inulin, yacon is a great alternative natural sweetener for diabetics and those looking to reduce sugar consumption or kick their sugar addiction.
+With a yacon syrup glycemic index of 1, half the calories of sugar and a high concentration of indigestible inulin, yacon is a great sugar substitute for diabetics and those looking to reduce sugar consumption or kick their sugar addiction.
 You can use this syrup in baked goods, smoothies, desserts, sauces and dressings, just to name a few of the possibilities.

 What Is Yacon Syrup?

 Are you a fan of healthy sweeteners like raw honey?
 If the answer is “yes,” then you may want to try yacon syrup if you haven’t already!